 Recommendation 15.
 Security – Confidentiality

-Whenever it is not necessary for the purposes of the processing, that a public blockchain is used for, then the measures need to be implemented to limit accessibility of the blockchain and ensure the blockchain’s confidentiality.
+Whenever the purposes of the processing do not require the use of a public blockchain, measures need to be implemented to limit accessibility of the blockchain and ensure its confidentiality.
 Those measures should be documented and verified.

 Recommendation 16.
 Data subjects’ rights

-Data subjects’ rights cannot be restricted – neither by choice of technical implementation nor by the data subjects’ consent.
-They must be fulfilled in accordance with the GDPR.
-Technical choices for the implementation of the processing should ensure this.
-In particular, personal data needs to be erased or rendered anonymous in the event of an objection to processing pursuant to Art.
-21 GDPR or a request for erasure pursuant to Art.
-17 GDPR.
+Data subjects’ rights must be fulfilled in accordance with the GDPR.
+Neither technical implementation choice nor data subjects’ consent can restrict these rights.
+Technical implementation choices of the processing should ensure compliance with these rights.
+In particular, personal data needs to be erased or rendered anonymous in the event of an objection to processing pursuant to Article 21 GDPR or a request for erasure pursuant to Article 17 GDPR.

 ANNEX B – Glossary

+Consensus Agreement among blockchain nodes that a transaction has been validated and that the blockchain contains a consistent set and ordering of records of validated transactions.
+Consensus does not necessarily require agreement by all nodes.
+There are different types of consensus mechanisms.
+Depending on the design of the blockchain system, consensus may be probabilistic or eventual rather than absolute or permanent, and competing versions of the chain may temporarily or persistently arise, for example through forks.

 Disintermediated Refers to the removal of intermediaries or middlemen in a transaction or process.
 In the context of blockchain, disintermediation means that transactions can be conducted directly between parties without the need for a central authority or intermediary, such as a bank.
 It should be noted, however, that even though a transaction on a blockchain does not require a central authority, it will in general still need other blockchain participants (such as miners, validators or others, depending on the particular blockchain implementation) to be carried out.

 Fork A fork occurs when a blockchain splits into two separate chains, often as a result of a change to the underlying protocol or a disagreement among network participants.
 This can result in the creation of a new blockchain or the continuation of the original chain.

 Ledger A ledger is a record of transactions that have taken place on a blockchain.
 It is a decentralised and distributed, digital bookkeeping system that allows multiple parties to agree on the state of a transaction without the need for a central authority.

-Wallet address/account/public key A wallet address/account/public key is an identifier linked to a cryptographic key pair in a blockchain network.
-This identifier qualifies as personal data under Article 4 GDPR when it can be associated with an identified or identifiable natural person (‘data subject’).
+In most blockchain implementations, the ledger data and especially the world-state are materialised at the node level using key-value databases such as LevelDB or RocksDB.

 Mining/Validating The process of verifying and adding new transactions to a blockchain.
 Nodes use a consensus mechanism, such as proof of stake or proof of work, which helps to secure the network and validate transactions.
 In return, nodes are often rewarded with cryptocurrency or other incentives.

 Node A node is a computer that connects to each other and form the blockchain network.
 Nodes can help to validate and relay transactions.
 They can be thought of as individual points on the network that work together to maintain the properties of the blockchain.
 A node is operated by a natural or legal person.
 While the node itself is a technical component, when these guidelines refer to the actions and responsibilities of a node, these are attributed to the natural or legal person that operates or controls the node.